MFlisar/compatibility/docs/index.md

   - navigation
 ---

-ALL my main libraries have been updated to support following KMP targets:
+ALL my main libraries have been updated to support following KMP targets (if possible):

 * `jvm`
 * `android`